 Palios Panteleimon, a listed village

 Now that you’re here, why not head up to Palios Panteleimon?
 The beauty of Macedonia unfolds at your feet.
 This listed village has been called the Balcony of Olympus.
-You’ll travel back in time walking from the old village to the square filled with humongous plane trees.
-Needless to say, the views in this timeless place are stunning too.
+You’ll travel back in time, walking from the old village to the square filled with humongous plane trees.
+Needless to say, the views in this timeless place are amazing.

 Rapsani, not just wines

 Nowadays known for its full-bodied red wines, Rapsani has a history of many other chapters.
-It flourished in the 17th and 18th centuries thanks to sericulture (silkworm farming), metallurgy, cotton processing and textiles.
+It flourished in the 17th and 18th centuries thanks to sericulture (silkworm farming), metallurgy, cotton processing and textile production.
 The whole story begins to unravel as you make your way around the town.
-Many fine, two-storey stone houses in the local Macedonian style still survive from that time and the 19th century
+Many fine, two-storey stone houses in the local style still survive from that time and the 19th century

 Experience the best of Katerini